influoai-prog/demomatebase/README.md

 ### Simulating Purchases

-1. Add items to the cart and proceed to `/checkout`.
+1. Add items to the cart and open the drawer from the navbar.
-2. Click **Connect Wallet** to generate a mock universal account in memory.
+2. Click **Base Wallet** to connect your universal account.
-3. Click **Configure Auto Spend** to trigger Sub Account creation and spend permission configuration.
-The server responds with a mocked payload representing the authorization window and buffer.
+3. Click **Configure Auto Spend** to provision a sub account and approve the buffered spend limit.
-4. Click **Pay with Base** to send a simulated transaction using the Sub Account address.
-The UI displays the generated order ID and transaction hash placeholder.

-### Mock Base Account SDK

-The real `@base-org/account` package requires authenticated access, which blocks automated installs.
-To keep the project runnable everywhere, including online sandboxes, the app ships with `src/lib/mock-base-account-sdk.ts`.
-This mock implements the limited subset of SDK features used in the UI:

-- `eth_requestAccounts` / `eth_accounts` return deterministic in-memory wallet addresses.
-- `wallet_getSubAccounts` and `wallet_addSubAccount` provision a single mock Sub Account scoped to the current browser session.
-- `eth_sendTransaction` returns a pseudo transaction hash for display purposes.

-When you're ready to wire up the real SDK, swap the import in `src/lib/base-account.ts` back to `@base-org/account` and reinstall dependencies.
+4. Approve the $0.10 Base invoice, then select **Complete Checkout** to send the order confirmation call.

 ### Running Tests